 Latest CPI Tracker

-The consumer price index inflation rate decreased by 0.1 percentage points to 1.7 per cent in the year to February 2020, as per data released by the ONS.
-Our new analysis of 128,677 locally collected goods and services indicates that inflation in the housing and household services remained at elevated levels recorded in January.
-The restaurants and hotels category also recorded increases with its contribution rising largely due to changes in accommodation services.
-Underlying inflation, which excludes the most extreme price changes, remained unchanged at 0.9 per cent in February.
-This is consistent with headline CPI inflation rising to 2.1 per cent in the 12 months to February 2021.
+Consumer price inflation decreased by 0.3 percentage points to 0.5 per cent in the year to May 2020, as per data released by the ONS.
+Our new analysis of 89,142 locally collected goods and services indicates price declines in the transport, recreation and culture, and hotels and restaurants categories.
+By contrast, underlying inflation, which excludes the most extreme price changes, increased in 11 UK regions, with only London recording a reduction in underlying inflation.
+The broad-based increase in underlying inflation led to a 0.2 percentage point increase in the national figure, to 1.2 per cent in May.
+This is the third month of increase in underlying inflation and for that reason our forecast suggests headline CPI inflation above 2 per cent in the 12 months to May 2021.

-- At the regional level, underlying inflation was highest in Northern Ireland and East Midlands at 1.2 per cent and lowest in South West and South East at 0.7 per cent in the year to February 2020 (table 1).
+- At the regional level, underlying inflation was highest in the Wales at 2.5 per cent and lowest in London which saw a reduction of 0.1 per cent in the year to May 2020 (table 1).

-- The historical relationship between current trimmed mean inflation and future CPI inflation implies CPI inflation of 2.1 per cent in the year to February 2021.
+- The historical relationship between current trimmed mean inflation and future CPI inflation implies CPI inflation above 2 per cent in the year to May 2021.

 Read the full analysis here